5/8/2025

 Gary Yu

 Right.
-And the most recently, I think, Ori, you know, shortly time PO is going up a lot, which means like a customer tries to change their bill location dynamically, right, just due to the tariff issue.
-So we want to make sure we have the inventory available, even the width available to cover the customer as well as the urgent need and no matter where it is.
+And most recently, I think all you know, shortly time PO is going up a lot, which means like a customer try to change their build, you know, location dynamically, right, just due to the tariff issue.
+So we want to make sure, you know, we have the inventory available, even the whip available to cover the customer urgent need, no matter where it is.

 speaker